- Meetings & Events

 - Grants & Awards

-The eighty-sixth annual meeting of the American Musicological Society (AMS) will be held jointly with the Society for Music Theory (SMT) in Minneapolis, Minnesota from Thursday, November 5, to Sunday, November 8, 2020.
+The eighty-sixth annual meeting of the American Musicological Society (AMS) will be held jointly with the Society for Music Theory (SMT) virtually on 7–8 and 14–15 November 2020.

 The annual meeting promotes the study and teaching of music.
 It builds community and supports scholars through a range of approaches and presentational modes, including historical musicology, creative practice, ethnography, analysis, performance, musical demonstrations, policy, civic engagement, sound artifact curation, and digital humanities.
 The 2020 call for proposals and the program committee procedures are designed to reflect changes in the society’s scholarly and demographic profile and aim to encourage new modes of sharing ideas.